theniloufar/Digital-logic-design/Combinational RTL Design, Simulation, and Synthesis/README.md

   - `structural_ALU_tb.v`: Verifies the functionality of the structural ALU.

 - **Documentation:**
-  - `NiloufarMortazavi220701096-CA03-ECE367.pdf`: A report detailing the design and implementation of the ALU.
+  - `report`: A report detailing the design and implementation of the ALU.

 ## Installation